PhalanxHead/Comp102/Additional Material/WS4-5-6ExtraAns.md

 void
 long_desc(int A[], int A_len,int *index, int *length) {
     int i;
-    int longest = 1;
+    /* Holds the length of the current run */ int longest = 1;
-    int maxlen = 1;
+    /* Holds the length of the longest run */ int maxlen = 1;
-    int indexer = 0;
+    /* Holds the starting index of the current run */ int indexer = 0;

     for (i = 1; i < A_len; i++) {
-        if (A[i-1] < A[i]) {
+    	/* If left < right, the descending run has ended */ if (A[i-1] < A[i]) {
-            if (longest > maxlen) {
+	    	/* If this run is longer than the current maximum, override the current maximum.
+Otherwise do nothing */ if (longest > maxlen) {
 				*length = longest;
 				maxlen = longest;
 				*index = indexer;
             } else {
-				*length = maxlen;
+				/* This line is a little redundant to be honest. */ *length = maxlen;
             }
-            indexer = i;
+			/* Irrespective of the length of the last run, reset the values */ indexer = i;
             longest = 1;
         } else {
+			/* If right > left, the run continues. */
         	longest++;
         }
     }